-Oxidising Flame: When excess amount of Oxygen is used then this type of flame is occurred.
-Due to the presence of unconsumed oxygen, the flame becomes.
-Oxidising flame is characterized by a short white inner cone.
+Oxidizing Flame: When excess amount of Oxygen is used then this type of flame is occurred.
+Due to the presence of unconsumed oxygen, the flame becomes oxidizing.
+This type of flame is characterized by a short white inner cone.
 This flame is suitable for welding brass, because copper oxide covers the weld pool and thus prevents zinc from evaporating from the weld pool.

 Safety Valves: In Oxyfuel welding, chances of reverse flow of flame or gas into supply line (or even into the cylinder) is very high which may cause a flashback, fire, or explosion in any part of the apparatus.
 To prevent such reverse flow of flame a flashback arrestor and Reverse-flow check valves should be located at the torch inlet.
 An additional check valve may be used at the regulator outlet.